 The banking sector continued to play an important role in facilitating financial support to individuals and businesses in the wake of the FMCO that was imposed by the government on 1 June 2021.
-The government announced a range of financial assistance including an opt-in sixmonth moratorium, and later in the year, the Financial Management & Banking system asset guality remained resilient in 2021, helped by Resilience Programme ("URUS") to help B50 borrowers.
+The government announced a range of financial assistance including an opt-in sixmonth moratorium, and later in the year, the Financial Management & Resilience Programme ("URUS") to help B50 borrowers.

 Banking system loan growth decelerated rapidly between June and August 2021, impacted by the nationwide lockdown.
 The moderation in loan growth to 2.49% year-on-year in August 2021 was mainly due to very weak demand from businesses.
 However, the gradual relaxation of mobility restrictions in September saw a healthy rebound in system loans growth to 4.50% year-on-year in December 2021.
 Residential mortgages remained the key growth driver for the household segment, rising 6.76% year-on-year in December 2021, while auto loans increased by a modest 1.16% year-on-year as sales were impacted by lockdown measures and parts shortages.
-Within the business segment, working capital loans were up 7.13% year-on-year, outpacing growth in year-on-year in 2021 (2020: 6.52%).
+Within the business segment, working capital loans were up 7.13% year-on-year, outpacing growth in system loans.
+Growth in corporate bond issuances moderated to 5.49% year-on-year in 2021 (2020: 6.52%).